ravindraramavath/AgriCommodityTradedInIndia/README.md

 There is one month data available for 2019 March as well which was pulled to check growth in arrivals.

 ## Data update
-Data available from Oct-19 to May20.
+Data available from Oct-19 to 6-Jun-20.
-The data is updated till 30th May 2020.
+The data is updated till 6th May 2020.
+Note: 38 new mandis have been integrated into enam on 15th May 20, so before analysing look at mandi level data.

 ## Licence
 This data and files are  available under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).